welldan97/protocolist/README.md

 they did"), object("what they did it to") and data(additional information).
 Subject will be set as current user by default.

-Protocolist expects you to have `current_user` action in a controller.
+Protocolist expects you to have `current_user` method in a controller.
 ̶S̶e̶e̶ ̶C̶h̶a̶n̶g̶i̶n̶g̶ ̶D̶e̶f̶a̶u̶l̶t̶s̶ ̶t̶o̶ ̶c̶h̶a̶n̶g̶e̶ ̶t̶h̶i̶s̶ ̶b̶e̶h̶a̶v̶i̶o̶r̶.̶

 Usage in models